The surprisingly complex politics and the difference between being and speaking Chinese

 The man was Asian, presumably Chinese descent given I was in Hong Kong.
 Around 50 years old.
 He and his friend (also Asian) were speaking mostly Dutch to each other, with some English.
 They used the Cantonese names of dishes when ordering from the menu, lo mai gai, siu mai and so on.
 I had my suspicion about what was bothering him,but wanted to confirm.

 Then it happened again.
 A server spoke to the man, and like the last time, the server spoke in Mandarin.
 The man flinched visibly and gestured mutely with his hand as his reply, not even making eye contact.

 He caught my eye and I knew.
-I confirmed when I engaged him on the subject.
+I confirmed when I talked to him.
 The man found it confronting that on a visit to his homeland, at an eatery with roots in traditional local culture he was not getting to speak his native language, Cantonese.

 I had already thought it was weird that server staff were speaking to me in Mandarin.
 Firstly, I’m not ethnically Asian, and I’m used to people assuming I don’t speak any Chinese language (fair enough, on the balance of probabilities).
 Secondly, I’m in Hong Kong, and thirdly, I’m in a dim sum restaurant.
 Why are they speaking to me in Mandarin?
 It had never happened on previous visits.